matthewdeanmartin/caniuseonlywheels/README.md

 ```
 Piwheels.org is now another volunteer organization you will depend on in addtion to pypi.

-* Ask them to make a wheel.
+* Ask the package owner to make a wheel.

-* If they published the script that published to pypi, offer a PR to include bdist_wheel
+* If the package owner published the script that published to pypi, offer a PR to include bdist_wheel

 * Offer to become a contributor on the github repo if the owner doesn't want to be bothered with the work of doing
    pull requests